ishine/DiarizationProject/README.md

 Kaldi expects the utterance id to be prefixed with speaker id and hence certain modifications need to be made when increasing replications (as a part of augmentation) as a prefix is added to the utterance ids to annotate the replication.

-The MyST data directory is at /home/coder/suchitra/MyST_material/myst
+The MyST data directory is at /X/MyST_material/myst

-mfcc and vad feature directoreis are /home/coder/suchitra/MyST_material/dataprep/mfcc and /home/coder/suchitra/MyST_material/dataprep/vad respectively
+mfcc and vad feature directoreis are /X/MyST_material/dataprep/mfcc and /X/MyST_material/dataprep/vad respectively

-The 4 model files can be found at /home/coder/suchitra/MyST_material/dataprep/nnet
+The 4 model files can be found at /X/MyST_material/dataprep/nnet

-The egs files for the models(xvector_nnet_1a, xvector_nnet_1b, xvector_nnet_1c, xvector_nnet_1d, represented as modelname in the following path) can be found in HPC at /scratch/suchitrk/dataprep/exp/nnet_dir/modelname/egs

 ## Kaldi Directory after PV